 The America section is trying to reflect all North American sights and aspects in a 100 square meter display.
 You find Mount Rushmore and the Grand Canyon as Las Vegas in this diorama.

 The illumination of the Las Vegas part is outstanding.
 The Minatur Wunderland website states that about a tenth of the lights installed in the whole attractions are lighting up in the Sin City section.

 Scandinavia is huge – the 2005 opened section is technically one of the most interesting and versatile ones.
 One part of this sections features the snowy regions of the North of Scandinavia with their heavy industries.
-Adjacent to that are some sights of Reykjavic, Iceland.
+Adjacent to that are some sights of Reykjavik, Iceland.

 The most impressive part of Scandinavia – and likely one of the most signature parts of the whole MiWuLa – however, is the Baltic Sea exhibit with real water, high and low tide and ships, which are moving in a controlled way in that area, even through naval locks.
 This technical feature is one of the most outstanding technical solutions, it requires sixteen high-speed infrared cameras and eight servers analyse the data which is created by the communication between the cameras and the ships.
 The area also features a ten meter long bridge.